 Some therapists attract or take on more difficult or complex cases than others, so any outcome measure would have to take that into account.
 There is tremendous variation in the readiness, ability and willingness of individuals to make a relationship a success.
 Therapy is not something done to you, but something done by you.

 It is impossible to track long-term outcomes of all cases.
 Clients drop out of therapy for many reasons, and often don’t respond to invitations and inquires about how they are doing.
 It would be invasive of their privacy to insist that they do.
-(However, we do invite comments for our continuous improvement during therapy and at the conclusion.)
+(However, I do invite comments for my continuous improvement during therapy and at the conclusion.)